How To Grow Carolina Reaper Peppers From Seed to Harvest

 What To Do With Carolina Reapers?

 What, you didn’t think this part through?
-Now you (hopefully) have dozens of fresh peppers, time to put them to use!
+Now that you (hopefully) have dozens of fresh peppers, it’s time to put them to use!
 Here are a few ideas for using your homegrown Carolina reaper peppers:

-• Dehydrate them.
+- Dehydrate them.
 A simpler method of using reapers is to dehydrate them and make a powder.
 Think of this as a super spicy substitute for cayenne pepper powder.

 I hope this article has inspired you and helped you learn how to grow Carolina reaper peppers from seed.
-Let us know how your plants turned out, and any additional growing tips you may have.
+Let me know how your plants turned out, and any additional growing tips you may have.

 Hi Calvin,